pg-spot-ops/pg-spot-operator/README.md

-If using local storage instances (*--storage-type=local*, default storage type is *network*), you don't get data persistence by default - which is good only of course for throwaway testing / analytics etc. To support persistence there is built-in support for pgBackRest with S3 storage.
-Backups could of course configured for network storage also, for usual extra safety and (manual) PITR options.
+If using local storage instances (*--storage-type=local*, default storage type is *network*), you don't get data persistence by default - which is good only of course for throwaway testing / analytics etc. To support persistence there is built-in support for *pgBackRest* with S3 storage.
+Backups could of course configured for network storage also, for the usual extra safety and (manual) PITR reasons.

 Note though that enabling backup still means a small data loss in case of VM eviction, assuming data is constantly written.
 The default average data loss window is around 1min (backup.wal_archiving_max_interval=2min) and for larger databases